OpenAI Codex CLI: The Rust-Powered Terminal Agent Taking on Claude Code

 OpenAI Codex CLI

-is an open-source (Apache 2.0), Rust-built terminal coding agent that has accumulated over 72,000 GitHub stars since its release.
-It pairs GPT-5.4’s 272K default context window (configurable up to 1M tokens) with operating-system-level sandboxing via Apple Seatbelt on macOS and Landlock/seccomp on Linux.
-That last detail matters: Codex CLI is the only major AI coding agent that enforces security at the kernel level rather than through application-layer hooks.
-Combined with codex exec for CI pipelines, MCP client and server support, and a GitHub Action for automated PR review, it has become the most infrastructure-ready competitor to Claude Code
+is an open-source (Apache 2.0), Rust-built terminal coding agent.
+It has over 72,000 GitHub stars.
+It pairs GPT-5.4’s 272K default context window, which you can push to 1M tokens, with OS-level sandboxing.
+That sandbox runs on Apple Seatbelt on macOS and Landlock plus seccomp on Linux.
+Here is the key point: Codex CLI is the only major AI coding agent that enforces security at the kernel level, not through application-layer hooks.
+With codex exec for CI pipelines, MCP client and server support, and a GitHub Action for PR review, it is the most infrastructure-ready rival to Claude Code

 in 2026.